Sunshine050/emergency_project/project/README.md

 3. After authentication, provider redirects to our callback URL
 4. Backend exchanges code for tokens and creates/updates user record
 5. JWT token is issued for subsequent API calls

-## License

-This project is privately licensed and not for distribution.